dkellycollins/lulu-cao-collab/README.md

 $ npm install
 ```

-To develop methods related with S3, follow these steps on Mac:
+To develop the file feature with S3, follow these steps on Mac:
 ```bash
 brew install python
 brew install pipx